rubenarturopj/airbnb_clone_001/README.md

 If you have this issue.
 Then stop the project.
 Simply delete `.next` folder.
 And restart the project.
 This will create a new `.next` folder with Next.JS stuff in it.
 This is just cache from Next.JS.
 If you ever have another issue just do this and it should fix it.

+#### Polishing login/register modals.

+1. Go to `LoginModal.tsx`, in the footer const section.
+Change the "Already have an account?" for "First time using Airbnb?", change also the "log in" for "Create an account".

+2. Create a toggle function above the body content, to close the login modal and open the register modal.
+Once it's created, in the return section of the footer, change the `onCLick` function for this toggle function we just created.

+3. We'll du exactly the same with the register modal.
+Copy this `toggle` function and paste it in `RegisterModal.tsx`.
+Invert the variables that will close and open.
+Then add the toggle function to the `onClick` parameter.
+Don't forget to add the "const loginModal" on top of the main function.

 #### CATEGORIES UI

 Let's create a categories bar below our navbar.